stuerp/foo_vis_spectrum_analyzer/docs/README.md

 Determines the opacity of the artwork when displayed.

-`Artwork blur`
+`Artwork blur radius`

-Specifies the number of pixels used for the Gaussian blur.
+Specifies the number of pixels used for the Gaussian blur radius.
 A higher value increases the blurring.
 Setting the number of pixels to 0 (default) disables the blurring.

 `Artwork file path`